 - Individual academic departments will send a new hire letter and a faculty contract to all faculty hires, using the faculty new hire letter template.

 - Academic hires must adhere to the new Academic Hiring Procedures as well as the new Recommendation for Appointment Form for faculty.

 - The hiring manager is responsible for sending communication to interviewed and internal applicants (see sample letter).
 All other candidates will be notified through the Employment@Marquette system via email.

-For other questions regarding the Employment@MU system, please contact Lynn Mellantine, Courtney King, or Peter Kovochich.
+For other questions regarding the Employment@MU system, please contact Liz Sides, Lisa Ploszaj, Katie Theobald, or Courtney King.